 A trademark infringement is using a trademark to confuse the buyer into thinking that you are selling something fake.
 For example, someone selling a fake Luis Vuitton purse is infringing a trademark.
 Someone selling a fake Supreme branded shirt is infringing a trademark.

 Someone selling the fake Supreme shirt may also be copying the artwork for the logo, and the graphic on the shirt.
 That would be a copyright infringement.
-(Of course, Supreme is known for using other people’s work on their graphic shirts, so it’s also possible that they are infringing other people’s copyrights.
+(Of course, Supreme famously uses other people’s work on their graphic shirts, so they are infringing other people’s copyrights.
 Their red box logo looks like a Jenny Holzer artwork, so, the entire company is a little suspect, but, there you go.)

 So What do Sellers do?